-Evoenergy's network reliability improvement initiatives implement economic options to reduce supply interruptions to customers.
+Evoenergy's network reliability improvement initiatives implement economically feasible options to maintain or improve network performance for consumers.
 Our reliability initiatives have focused on the fast and safe restoration of supply as it was outlined in the previous section as one of our reliability challenges.
-In 2019/20 we took a number of steps to address reliability issues:
+In 2020/21 we took a number of steps to address reliability issues:

-- Installed remote controlled automatic reclosers on one (1) overhead feeder to minimise customers affected by faults and reduce supply restoration time to customers on healthy sections. - Installed FPIs in new ground mount substations (padmount substations) to reduce outage restoration time.
+- Installed remote controlled automatic reclosers on one (1) overhead feeder to minimise consumers affected by faults and reduce supply restoration time to consumers on healthy sections. - Installed fault passage indicators in new ground mount substations (padmount substations) to reduce outage restoration time.